marriott-library/MaRMAT-Beta/README.md

-# Reparative Metadata Audit Tool
+# Reparative Metadata Audit (RMA) Tool
 The Reparative Metadata Audit Tool is a Python application designed for auditing collections metadata files against a lexicon of potentially problematic terms.
-A graphical user interface (GUI), built using the Tkinter library, is available for PC users.
+The tool can be run in your command line, but a graphical user interface (GUI) is also available for PC users.

 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriot Library.